chrisroos/ofx-to-csv/README.md

 ## TODO

-* Add a note columns to the spreadsheet
-* Don't delete if the transaction contains a note
+* Make it clearer (e.g. highlight rows) that duplicate rows both contain a note - at the moment it just logs which isn't very obvious
 * Add tests around the remove-duplicates.js